dojo/dojo.io/site/source/tutorials/007_theming/index.md

 In the above code you can see that we have created a number of CSS Custom Properties to be used within our theme and wrapped them in a `:root` selector which makes them available on the global scope within our `css-modules`.
 To use them, we can `@import` the `variables.css` file and use the `var` keyword to assign a `css-custom-property` to a css rule.

-Now we will use these variables in `worker.m.css` to create our fully themed `Worker`.
+Now we will use these variables in our themes `worker.m.css` to create our fully themed `Worker`.

 {% include_codefile 'demo/finished/biz-e-corp/src/themes/dojo/worker.m.css' lang:css %}